pieces-app/workshops/10x-developer-productivity/README.md

 </video>
 ```

 You can enable these by removing the `disabled: true` line.
-You can then
+You can then use these videos in place of the live demos.
+When you navigate to the relevant slide, pressing next slide will play the video.

 ### Run the demos manually